-With a 1957 truce between the Conservatives and Liberals that ushered in the National Front (see p.
-6 of History and Myth), Catholic leadership agreed that the Church should discontinue partisan political activity.
+With a 1957 truce between the Conservatives and Liberals that ushered in the National Front (see History and Myth), Catholic leadership agreed that the Church should discontinue partisan political activity.
 Over the next decade, the Church turned its focus inward to strengthen its own institutions, founding various social programs.
 Some of these include trade union movements, education initiatives in rural areas, and agrarian reform.
-Of note, when popular revolutionary movements began to form in the 1960s (see p.
-6-7 of History and Myth), at least one Catholic leader joined them.
+Of note, when popular revolutionary movements began to form in the 1960s (see History and Myth), at least one Catholic leader joined them.